History of Indigenous Australians: Activism

-Equality before the law
+Parliamentary representation and equality before the law

 In 1961, at the Native Welfare Conference, a meeting of federal and state ministers responsible for Aboriginal welfare, agreed on a policy of assimilation.
 The measures included the removal of discriminatory legislation and restrictive practices, welfare measures, education and training to assist the involvement of Aboriginal people in the economy, and the education of non-Indigenous Australians about Aboriginal culture and history.

-All Indigenous Australians were given the right to vote in Commonwealth elections in Australia by the Menzies government in 1962.
+The Menzies Government's 1962 Commonwealth Electoral Act confirmed the right to vote in Commonwealth elections in Australia.
+Previously, the law had allowed state governments to determine federal voting rights, and thus Aboriginal people in QLD and WA were still being deprived of the right to vote.
 The first federal election in which all Aboriginal Australians could vote was held in November 1963.
 The right to vote in state elections was granted in Western Australia in 1962 and Queensland was the last state to do so in 1965.

-The 1967 referendum, passed with a 90% majority, allowed Indigenous Australians to be included in the Commonwealth parliament's power to make special laws for specific races, and to be included in counts to determine electoral representation.
-This has been the largest affirmative vote in the history of Australia's referendums.
+Aboriginal people had served in Australian parliaments since colonial times without publicly identifying as such, but from the 1970s, a new generation of Aboriginal representation in Parliament began to assert its presence.
+Neville Bonner was appointed Liberal Senator for QLD in 1971, becoming the first federal Parliamentarian to identify as Aboriginal.
+Eric Deeral (QLD) and Hyacinth Tungutalum (NT) followed at a state and territory level in 1974.
+In 1976, Sir Doug Nicholls was appointed Governor of South Australia, the first indigenous Australian to hold vice-regal office.
+From these beginnings, by the 2020s, Aboriginal representation in the Federal Parliament had exceeded the proportion of Aboriginal people in the general population, and Australia had its first Aboriginal leader of a state or territory in 2016, when the Country Liberal Party's Adam Giles became Chief Minister of the Northern Territory.

-The Office of Aboriginal Affairs was established by the Holt Government in 1967 following the constitutional referendum.
-In 1972, the OAA was transformed into a separate government department by the Whitlam Government, replacing the preceding Department of the Environment, Aborigines and the Arts created by the McMahon Government.
+The Holt Government's landmark 1967 Referendum received overwhelming public support for the transfer of responsibility for Aboriginal Affairs to the Federal Government, and the removal of discriminatory provisions regarding the national census from the Australian Constitution.
+The vote passed with a 90% majority, the largest affirmative vote in the history of Australia's referendums.
+Following the transfer to federal responsibility, the Office of Aboriginal Affairs was established by the Holt government in 1967.
+In 1972, the OAA was transformed into a separate government department by the Whitlam government, replacing the preceding Department of the Environment, Aborigines and the Arts created by the McMahon government.